 After your IVA is set up, you become a commodity for many of the large IVA firms.
 Your case is a potential stream of income over the next few years.
 It can be sold to another firm or outsourced to a firm that thinks they can process the IVA more cheaply.

 And if communications with the new firm do not go well, there is no independent Ombudsman you can appeal to.

 Customers may lose out

 The changes come at a difficult time.
-As furlough and other government assistance unwind, some people with IVAs will need help from their IVA firm to understand the rules around redundancy and payments breaks.
+As furlough and other government assistance unwind, some people with IVAs will need help from their IVA firm to understand the rules around redundancy and payment breaks.

 Without proper support, some customers may not realise there are options that could allow their IVA to get back on track or to complete.
-Systems that prioritise “efficiency” over good communications may result in more IVAs failing unnecessarily.
+Systems that prioritise “efficiency” over good communication may result in more IVAs failing unnecessarily.